forestgrape/coronavirus/index.md

 ## Updates
 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.
 - 30.11.
 Thoughts about [Corona Conform Skiing](./monitor_and_control.md#corona-conform-skiing) on the page [Monitor and Control](./monitor_and_control.md)
-    > Motivated by current discussions and recent personal experiences.
+    > Motivated by current discussions and recent personal experience.
 - 24.11.
-New Page on [Economics](./economics.md): The goal is instead of providing target support in different situation (e.g. the current Covid situation), provide a universal credit system, so all in need can redesign and reorganize their (economic) life.
+New Page on [Economics](./economics.md): The proposal is to provide universal capital services (e.g. credits) instead of providing targeted support in different situations/crisis (e.g. the current Covid situation).
+Goals are:
+  - Everyone in need can redesign and reorganize their (economic) life in any situation.
+  - Making the economic system more fair in the sense that everyone has the opportunity to choose the economic way of life.
 - 24.11.
 License relaxed back again.
 No citation is needed for uses regarding public information or health.
 - 17.11.
 Clarifications mainly on the Immune System page
 - 9.11.
 Formulations corrected and improved.